Eraser (film): Novelization

 A novelization of the film by Robert Tine was released in 1996.

 Video game

-The PC video game Eraser - Turnabout was released as a follow-up to the plot of the film.
+The PC video game Eraser: Turnabout was released as a follow-up to the plot of the film.

 Reboot

 In September 2021, a sequel, which became a reboot of Eraser instead, was announced to be in development with Dominic Sherwood in the lead role.
 The film co-stars Jacky Lai, and the supporting cast includes McKinley Belcher III and Eddie Ramos.
 It was filmed secretly in mid-2021, for release through Warner Bros.
 Home Entertainment.
-The film was released theatrically in Germany on March 31, 2022, and on Digital, Blu-ray & DVD in United States on June 7, 2022.
+The film was released theatrically in Germany on March 31, 2022, and on Digital, Blu-ray and DVD in United States on June 7, 2022.
 It became available for streaming on HBO Max in fall 2022.